suvratapte/suvratapte.github.io/_posts/2024-06-01-simulating-prisoners-dilemma.md

 A recent [Veritasium
 video](https://www.youtube.com/watch?v=mScpHTIi-kM) sparked my
-interest in Game Theory, and I decided to try implementing some of its experiments.
+interest in Game Theory, and I decided to try to implement some of experiments in it.

 When I was talking about this with a friend of mine, she incessantly pushed me to write an article about it in Marathi in a magazine.
 This